DIMMID: Independent Secretariat

 Until 1994, the DMI was a subcommission of the AIM but as differences between their methods and objectives were becoming more evident, it was set up by Abbot Primate Jerome Theisen as an independent Secretariat, though always in liaison with the AIM.
 This secretariat would serve not only the Benedictine Confederation but also the two branches of the Cistercian order and to stress its international character, it was given both an English and French name.

 Fr.
 Christian de Chergé, prior of the monastery Our Lady of Atlas, came to the annual meeting of the European DIM in Montserrat in 1995, the year before his murder.
 In his talk he explained the practice of communion in prayer, thus opening dialogue to other religions beyond Buddhism and Hinduism, such as those with non-monastic traditions such as Islam.
 In 2007, the European DIM met at the priory of Our Lady of Atlas in Morocco, the continuation of the Thibirine community.

-In 2011, the first international monastic/Shia Muslim dialogue was organised by the DIMMID in Sant’Anselmo, attended among others by Iranian scholar Mohammad Ali Shomali.
-Since then, four further further meetings took place in Qom/Isfahan (2012), Assisi/Rome (2014), Qom/Mashad (2016) and Karen, Nairobi (2017).
+In 2011, the first international monastic/Shia Muslim dialogue was organised by the DIMMID in Sant'Anselmo, attended among others by Iranian scholar Mohammad Ali Shomali.
+Since then, four further meetings took place in Qom/Isfahan (2012), Assisi/Rome (2014), Qom/Mashad (2016) and Karen, Nairobi (2017).

 The "East-West Spiritual Exchanges" continue up to today and the DIMMID helps also to organise similar exchanges such as the First International Dialogue for Buddhist and Christian Nuns which took place in Kaohsiung, Taiwan, from 14-19 October 2018.
 70 monastic women, half Buddhist and half Catholic, participated in the conference under the theme of "Active Contemplation and Contemplation in Action".

 Approach

 While the origins of DIMMID lie in a missionary setting, the approach since the 1970s has been one of spiritual exchange.
 Whereas interreligious dialogue is often conducted within an academic setting, DIMMID approached this topic from an experiential side.
-William Skudlarek O.S.B., the Secretary general of DIMMID, characterises their approach to interreligious dialogue as emphasising the experiential knowledge of other spiritual paths and therefore “plunging” into another religious tradition in order to gain this experiential knowledge.
+William Skudlarek O.S.B., the Secretary general of DIMMID, characterises their approach to interreligious dialogue as emphasising the experiential knowledge of other spiritual paths and therefore "plunging" into another religious tradition in order to gain this experiential knowledge.

 Though the DIMMID has been sometimes suspected of syncretism and a relativistic attitude by fellow Benedictines, it has been supported by Catholic authorities since its inception and promotes an ecclesiastic consciousness based on an approach to hospitality that is shaped by the Gospel command to love each other unconditionally.

 Media

 In 2011, the DIMMID launched an online, multi-language journal called Dilatato corde (from Latin "expanded heart").
 This bi-annual journal features contributions from spiritual practitioners and scholars of different religious traditions who wish to report, reflect on, and examine this form of interreligious dialogue.

-A documentary movie about the DIMMID, "Strangers no more", was filmed in 2015.
+A documentary movie about the DIMMID, Strangers No More, was filmed in 2015.